-Affirmative Marketing - Beneficiary Data and Affirmative Marketing - Complaints.
-DED has successfully worked with thirteen (13) of the HOME-Assisted projects receiving findings to address the issues and make adjustments to their programs to clear the findings.
-The Department continues to work with the remaining ten (10) HOME-Assisted projects with outstanding findings to make adjustments and improvements to their program to clear the findings
+DED has successfully worked with seventeen (17) of the HOME-Assisted projects receiving findings to address the issues and make adjustments to their programs to clear the findings.
+The Department continues to work with the remaining twenty-seven (27) HOME-Assisted projects with outstanding findings to make adjustments and improvements to their program to clear the findings.
+Fourteen (14) projects monitored are still under further consultation and the Department is finalizing the monitoring report.

-The following table titled "HOME Monitoring Visits Completed During 2017 Program Year" provides a list of all projects that received an On-Going Rental On-Site Monitoring (i.e. Ongoing periodic inspections of HOME-assisted rental housing) visit during the 2017 Program Year.
+The following table titled "HOME Monitoring Visits Completed During 2018 Program Year" provides a list of all projects that received an Initial or On-Going Rental On-Site Monitoring (i.e. Ongoing periodic inspections of HOME-assisted rental housing) visit during the 2018 Program Year.
 The table also details the specific findings issued per project.